Get the latest from TODAY

 So which culinary master is correct?

-On Sunday night's episode of Food Network's “Cook Like a Pro," Ina Garten, aka the Barefoot Contessa, said that there's no need to wash a bird before you cook it, breaking with Child, whom Garten has cited as a major inspiration.
+During an episode of Food Network's “Cook Like a Pro," Ina Garten, aka the Barefoot Contessa, said that there's no need to wash poultry before you cook it, breaking with Child, whom Garten has cited as a major inspiration.
 "I know there's this whole debate about whether you wash the chicken before you do this, or you don't," said Garten as she prepared to roast a whole bird.

 Sorry, Julia, but it looks like Garten and Pepin have the food safety experts on their side, too.

-According to the Food Safety and Inspection Service of the United States Department of Agriculture (USDA), properly cooking a chicken will kill any bacteria, while washing it could have the opposite effect.
-Argyris K. Magoulas, a USDA technical information specialist, told TODAY Food emphatically that you should not wash your chicken due to the risk of potential cross-contamination of food-borne pathogens, like salmonella, which can be very dangerous.
+According to the Food Safety and Inspection Service of the United States Department of Agriculture (USDA), properly cooking a chicken will kill any bacteria — while washing it could actually have the opposite effect.
+Argyris K. Magoulas, a USDA technical information specialist, told TODAY Food emphatically that you should not wash raw chicken due to the risk of potential cross-contamination of food-borne pathogens, like salmonella, which can be very dangerous.

-“The problem is that you can splash, which can cross-contaminate,” said Magoulas, noting the pathogens could land on foods that may not get cooked later, like veggies, or cling to surfaces where they can linger.
+“The problem is that you can splash, which can cross contaminate,” said Magoulas, noting that the pathogens could land on foods that may not get cooked later (like veggies) or cling to surfaces where they can linger.

-He added, “Washing is not really removing the [food-borne pathogens].
-You kill them when you cook them [at the proper temperature].”
-For chicken, he explained that the thickest part of the meat should reach 165 degrees before it’s safe to eat, so keep that meat thermometer handy.
+He added, “Washing is not really removing the [bacteria].
+You kill them [pathogens] when you cook them.”
+For chicken, the thickest part of the meat should reach 165 degrees before it’s safe to eat, so keep that meat thermometer handy.

-Still, the idea of rinsing is still being debated among the pros.
-TODAY Food asked several chefs for their take on whether it's OK, or even advisable, to wash raw poultry.
+Still, the idea of rinsing chicken is still debated among the pros.
+TODAY asked several chefs for their take on whether it's OK — or even advisable — to wash raw poultry.